Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 High Variance = Overfitting; High Bias = Underfitting

 High-variance model (overfitting): A decision tree with no depth limit memorizes training data perfectly, including noise.
 Train accuracy: 99%.
 Test accuracy: 62%.
-The model learned the specific quirks of one dataset rather than the underlying pattern.
 Its predictions vary wildly with each new dataset.

-High-bias model (underfitting): A linear regression applied to clearly non-linear data.
+High-bias model (underfitting): Linear regression applied to clearly non-linear data.
 Train accuracy: 71%.
 Test accuracy: 70%.
-The model is consistent but systematically wrong — it misses the pattern regardless of how much data it receives.
+The model is consistent but systematically wrong.

 The goal: Find the model complexity where Bias² + Variance is minimized.
-Regularization techniques (L1 Lasso, L2 Ridge), cross-validation, and ensemble methods (Random Forest, Gradient Boosting) are all strategies for managing model variance.
-For more on hypothesis testing connections, see the hypothesis testing guide.
+Regularization (L1, L2), cross-validation, and ensemble methods (Random Forest, Gradient Boosting) all manage model variance.
+See the bias-variance tradeoff guide for deeper coverage.

-Analysis of Variance, or ANOVA, is a hypothesis test that uses variance to determine whether the means of three or more groups are statistically different.
+Analysis of Variance (ANOVA) is a hypothesis test that uses variance to determine whether the means of three or more groups are statistically different.
 Its name reveals the method: rather than comparing means directly, ANOVA compares sources of variance.

 Formula & Glossary Reference Table

-Variance (Population)σ²Σ(xᵢ−μ)²/NCore metric — this is what the page covers
+Variance (Population)σ²Σ(xᵢ−μ)²/NCore metric — this is what this page covers

 Variance (Sample)Σ(xᵢ−x̄)²/(n−1)Estimated version of σ² using sample data